kifhan/kifhan/README.md

 #### Personal achievements

-- Lean about multi-perceptron theory and implements them on javacript
+- Studied multi-perceptron theory and implemented it in JavaScript.
-- Using html canvas, create intuitive gui.
+- Created an intuitive GUI using HTML Canvas.

 ## Skills